Hackefors

 The foundation for the later development of the community of Hackefors was Hackefors porcelain factory, started in 1929.

 The buildings originates partly from the 1930s-1940s, which was homes for local industry employees, and a large number of residential buildings from the 1970s, dedicated to Saab's expansion and to the government agencies which then moved to Linköping.
 Adjacent to Hackefors the small house area Vårgård was built.

 Adjoining Hackefors are districts Johannelund, Tannefors and Hjulsbro.

+Facilities

+Nearby is the Linköping Motorstadion, which is a multi-use facility that includes track racing, road racing, motocross, motorcycle speedway, rallycross, karting and traffic training.
+The motorcycle speedway track has hosted many major speedway events.